Miv99/DeepMIDI/README.md

 Output file name is for the file name of the generated MIDI file.
 Outputs are stored in the "output" folder.

 Input file name is the only optional prompt and can be used to initialize the model's state on a specific MIDI file such that the output will try to be a continuance of the input MIDI.
 Whether the output MIDI continues off the start or the end of the input MIDI is determined by the --use_start and --use_end flags.
+If the input file name is not specified, the model's initial state will instead be a random continuous part of the preprocessed MIDI files in "data/midi_data".

 All of these prompts can also be specified as command-line options.
 Check